What is ADHD – Symptoms, Causes and Digital Inclusion for Those Affected

 What is ADHD?

-ADHD stands for Attention Deficit Hyperactivity Disorder – a neurodevelopmental condition characterised by inattention, hyperactivity and impulsivity.
+ADHD stands for Attention Deficit Hyperactivity Disorder – a neurological developmental disorder characterised by inattention, hyperactivity and impulsivity.
 It begins in childhood and persists into adulthood in many cases.
 Worldwide, 5–7% of children and 2–4% of adults are affected.

 What are typical ADHD symptoms in children and adults?

 In children, ADHD symptoms present as pronounced motor restlessness, impulsivity and difficulties at school.
-In adults, hyperactivity often recedes; inattention, inner restlessness, forgetfulness and problems with self-organisation become dominant.
-The presentation varies considerably between individuals and shifts across the lifespan.
+In adults, hyperactivity often recedes; inattention, inner restlessness, forgetfulness and problems with self-organisation dominate.
+The presentation varies considerably between individuals and changes across the lifespan.

 What causes ADHD?

-ADHD is predominantly genetic in origin – heritability is estimated at around 70–80%.
-The brains of those affected show impaired regulation of dopamine and noradrenaline.
-ADHD is not caused by poor parenting or a lack of discipline; it is a neurobiological condition.
+ADHD is primarily genetic in origin – heritability is estimated at around 70–80%.
+In the brains of those affected, the regulation of dopamine and noradrenaline is impaired.
+ADHD is not the result of poor parenting or a lack of discipline, but a neurobiological condition.

 How is ADHD treated?

 Treatment is multimodal: behavioural therapy, parent training and school-based support form the foundation.
-For moderate to severe ADHD, medication such as methylphenidate can be an effective complement.
-The aim is to reduce impairment across key areas of life such as school, family and work – not to cure the condition.
+For moderate to severe ADHD, medication such as methylphenidate can be a valuable addition.
+The goal is to reduce impairment in areas such as school, family and work – not to cure the disorder.

 How does ADHD affect the use of digital services?

 Stimulus-rich, unstructured websites quickly overwhelm the attentional system of people with ADHD.
-Clear headings, consistent navigation, stimulus reduction and a focus mode make a significant difference.
+Clear headings, consistent navigation, reduced stimulation and a focus mode help considerably.
 The ADHD profile in easyVision activates these adjustments with a single click – on any website with easyVision integration.

 Indirectly, yes.
-The European Accessibility Act (EAA) and the German Accessibility Strengthening Act (BFSG) have required WCAG AA since 28 June 2025 – and several WCAG criteria directly benefit people with ADHD: pausable animations (2.2.2), descriptive headings (2.4.6) and consistent navigation (3.2.3).
-Non-compliance can result in legal warnings and fines of up to €100,000.
+The German Accessibility Strengthening Act (BFSG) has required WCAG AA compliance since 28 June 2025 – and several WCAG criteria directly benefit people with ADHD: pausable animations (2.2.2), descriptive headings (2.4.6) and consistent navigation (3.2.3).
+Non-compliance can result in warning letters and fines of up to €100,000.

 ADHD-Friendly Websites with SiteCockpit

-With the ADHD profile in easyVision and automated WCAG scanning through easyMonitoring, you make your website accessible to all users – including people with Attention Deficit Hyperactivity Disorder.
-Get started for free and meet the legal requirements of the EAA and BFSG at the same time.
+With the ADHD profile in easyVision and automated WCAG testing through easyMonitoring, you make your website accessible to all users – including people with Attention Deficit Hyperactivity Disorder.
+Get started for free and meet the legal requirements of the BFSG at the same time.

 - Digital Accessibility – Fundamentals and Legal Requirements